-The fund has not applied the following new and revised IFRS that were issued but not yet effective.
+The Fund has not applied the following new and revised IFRSs and amendments to IFRS that have been issued but are not yet effective.

-Amendments to standards Description Apply for years beginning on or after Summary on the amendment IFRS 16, 4, 7, 9 and IAS 39 Interest Rate Index Fix - Stage 2 1 January 2021 These amendments amend the specific hedge accounting requirements to allow hedge accounting to continue for the affected hedge during the period of uncertainty prior to modification of hedging items or hedging instruments affected by current interest rate standards as a result of standard reforms to ongoing interest rates.
-The amendments also introduce new disclosure requirements to IFRS 7 for hedging relationships that are subject to the exceptions introduced by the amendments to IFRS 9.
-IAS 37 Unfair contracts - the cost of completing the contract 1 January 2022 The amendments specify that the "cost of fulfilling" the contract includes "the costs that are directly related to the contract."
-These amendments apply to contracts in which the entity has not yet fulfilled all of its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
-IFRS 1, 9, 16 and IAS 41 Annual Improvements to IFRS Standards 2018- 2020 1 January 2022 IFRS 16: The amendment removes the reimbursement fee for leasehold improvements IFRS 9: The amendment clarifies that when applying the "10 percent" test to assess whether to derecognise a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender.
-The amendment must be applied prospectively to modifications and exchanges that occur on or after the date on which the entity first applies the amendment.
-IAS 41: The amendment eliminates the requirement of IAS 41 for entities to exclude tax cash flows when IAS 16 Property, plant and equipment: proceeds before Intended use 1 January 2022 measuring fair value The adjustments prohibit deducting from the cost of any item of property, plant and equipment any proceeds from the sale of items produced before that asset becomes available for use.
-In addition, the modifications also clarify the meaning of "testing" whether the asset is working properly IFRS 3 An indication of the conceptual framework 1 January 2022 The amendment as a whole has been updated to IFRS 3 to refer to the conceptual framework for the year 2018 instead of the 1989 framework.
+Amendments to standard Description Effective for annual years beginning on or after Summary of the amendment IAS 37 Onerous Contracts Cost of Fulfilling Contract 1 January 2022 The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract.
+These amendments apply to contracts for which the entity has not yet fulfilled all its obligations at the beginning of the annual reporting period in which the entity first applies the amendments.
+IFRS 16, IFRS 9, IAS 41 and IFRS 1 - 1 January 2022 IFRS 16: The amendment removes the illustration of the reimbursement of leasehold improvements IFRS 9: The amendment clarifies that in applying the '10 per cent' test to assess whether to derecognize a financial liability, an entity includes only fees paid or received between the entity (the borrower) and the lender.
+The amendment is to be applied prospectively to modifications and exchanges that occur on or after the date the entity first applies the amendment.
+IAS 41: The amendment removes the requirement in IAS 41 for entities to exclude cash flows for taxation when measuring fair value.
+IFRS 1: The amendment provides additional relief to a subsidiary which becomes a first-time adopter later than its parent in respect of accounting for cumulative translation difference.
+IAS 16 Property, Plant and Equipment: Proceeds before Intended Use 1 January 2022 The amendments prohibit deducting from the cost of an item of property, plant and equipment any proceeds from selling items produced before that asset is available for use.
+Additionally, the amendments also clarify the meaning of 'testing whether an asset is functioning properly'.
+IFRS 3 Reference to the Conceptual Framework 1 January 2022 The amendment as a whole updated IFRS 3 so that it refers to the 2018 Conceptual Framework instead of the 1989 Framework.
+IFRS 17 Insurance Contracts 1 January 2023 This is comprehensive new accounting standard for insurance contracts covering recognition and measurement, presentation and disclosure.
+Once effective, IFRS 17 (along with its subsequent amendments) will replace IFRS 4 Insurance Contracts (IFRS 4) that was issued in 2005.